freddiehaddad/tetris/README.md

 ## Project Highlights

-While the [2009 Tetris Guideline](https://tetris.wiki/Tetris_Guideline) served as good inspiration, I ended up doing a lot of amateur research into a variety of game details (thank you [Tetris Wiki](https://tetris.wiki/) and [HardDrop](https://harddrop.com/wiki)!) and also asking people about the game (thank you GrBtAce and KonSola5!).
+While the [2009 Tetris Guideline](https://tetris.wiki/Tetris_Guideline) serves as good inspiration, I ended up doing a lot of amateur research into a variety of game details (thank you [Tetris Wiki](https://tetris.wiki/) and [HardDrop](https://harddrop.com/wiki)!) as they stand in the modern community, and also asking people about the game.
+Thank you GrBtAce and KonSola5!

-In the following I detail various interesting concepts I tackled on my way to bringing this project to this point.
+In the following I detail various interesting concepts I tackled on my way to bringing this project to life.

 ### Tetromino Generation